 We are always on the look out for talented, driven individuals who have a passion for materials chemistry.
 The Solid State Electronic Structure Group at Imperial College is a dynamic and creative research team.
 The details of the PhD project(s) are below.
-For further information please contact Dr. David Payne directly.
+For further information please contact Prof. David Payne directly.

 PhD in exsolved nanoparticles for catalytic applications